spiduso/notion-org-chart-generator/README.md

 <hr>

 ## Results
-Actor stores its result in the Storage with the name `org-chart-*time*`, where time is the date and time of actor run.
+Actor stores its result in the default key-value storage with the name `org-chart`, where time is the date and time of actor run.